Kilvoctu/aiyabot/README.md

 TOKEN = put your bot token here
 ```

-- Run the bot by running launch.bat
+- Run the bot by running launch.bat (or launch.sh for Linux)

 ## Notes